GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

-In general, subscribers to active traffic flows that are being forwarded by an AMT gateway are less likely to experience a degradation in service (for example, from missing or duplicated packets) when the gateway continues using the same relay, as long the relay is not overloaded and the network conditions remain stable.
+In general, subscribers to active traffic flows that are being forwarded by an AMT gateway are less likely to experience a degradation in service (for example, from missing or duplicated packets) when the gateway continues using the same relay, as long as the relay is not overloaded and the network conditions remain stable.

 Therefore, gateways SHOULD avoid performing a full restart of the discovery